chavisclark/superfan/README.md

 ### React ecosystem technologies

 ###### [React, react-dom](https://github.com/facebook/react)
 React is a JavaScript library for creating user interfaces and its the backbone of my app (hehe).
-I used this environment (^15.3) because it's a super cool.
+I used this environment (^15.3) because it's super cool.

 ###### [Webpack, webpack-dev-server](https://github.com/webpack/webpack)
 Webpack is a module bundler that generates static represenations of my application.

 I used webpack to compile and bundle my application files.
 This is where my Javascript(Babel) is translated into something that can be read by the browser.
 It also bundles my CSS.
-Now, this webpack config file can get pretty complicated real quick, but....
+Now, this webpack config file can get pretty complicated real quick, but mine is simple because...
 You know what I'm going to say right?
 This is only a prototype.

 The webpack-dev-server is a little node.js Express server, which uses the webpack-dev-middleware to serve my webpack bundle.

 ###### [Redux](https://github.com/reactjs/redux)
 Redux is a predictable state container for JavaScript apps.
-This is how I am able to maintain the state of my application and and respond to changes within my app efficiently.
+This is how I am able to maintain the state of my application and respond to changes within my app efficiently.

 ###### [React Redux](https://github.com/reactjs/react-redux)
 This binds my React goodies and my Redux goodies allowing me to connect my state!